Why Misunderstanding Correlation Leads to Bad Contact Center Decisions

-Understanding correlation matters for Contact Center decision-making.
-It helps leaders predict how one change ripples across the business — influencing costs, efficiency, quality, and Customer Satisfaction.
+Understanding correlation helps leaders anticipate how one change ripples across the operation — influencing efficiency, quality, cost, and customer outcomes.

 1. Your Decisions Impact Business Outcomes